 Proper practices and procedures are in place to reduce as much pain and/or distress to the animals as possible.

 The IACUC is ultimately responsible for approving, requiring modification of, or prohibiting the use of vertebrate animals in research, teaching, or testing activities.
 In addition to reviewing and approving animal use applications and protocol modifications, the IACUC also approves changes to the University’s policies governing animal care and use, and conducts announced and unannounced inspections of animal care and use locations.

 At the University of Michigan, the IACUC is appointed by the Vice President for Research, who also serves as the Institutional Official ultimately responsible for animal care and use, a duty delegated by the President of the University.
 The Committee consists of members who serve rotating terms and includes scientists, non-scientists, veterinarians, and members of the general public who help advise the Vice President for Research on U-M’s Animal Care & Use Program.

-In its advisory role, the IACUC ensures that U-M’s Animal Care & Use Program continues to operate within the policies, standards, and guidelines set by the University, the State of Michigan, and the United States Government, which require a review of animal activities to ensure the humane treatment and judicious use of vertebrate animals.
-A brief summary of the federal standards governing the use of vertebrate animals in research, teaching, or testing activities are outlined below:
+In its advisory role, the IACUC ensures that U-M’s Animal Care & Use Program continues to operate in accordance with all applicable rules, regulations, policies, standards, and guidelines that govern the humane, responsible, and judicious use of vertebrate animals.
+A brief summary of the federal rules and regulations governing the use of vertebrate animals in research, teaching, or testing activities is outlined below: